rocky/python-uncompyle6/.github/ISSUE_TEMPLATE/bug-report.md

 $
 ```

-If there is a Solidity source code, a truffle project, or bytecode
-that is involved, please provide that or links to it.
+Provide links to the Python bytecode.
+For example you can create a
+gist with the information.
+If you have the correct source code, you
+can add that too.

 -->